chrisnmorrison/openmastery/learn/python/beginner-syntax/dictionaries.md

 ### Adding and Updating Elements

-- dict[key] = value: Adds a new key-value pair or updates an existing one.
+`dict[key] = value` : Adds a new key-value pair or updates an existing one.
-- dict.update(another_dict): Updates the dictionary with elements from another dictionary.
+`dict.update(another_dict)` : Updates the dictionary with elements from another dictionary.

 ## Removing Elements

-- del dict[key]: Removes the specified key-value pair.
+`del dict[key]` : Removes the specified key-value pair.
-- dict.pop(key): Removes and returns the value associated with the key.
+`dict.pop(key)` : Removes and returns the value associated with the key.

 ## Retrieving Values Safely

-- dict.get(key): Retrieves the value for the specified key.
+`dict.get(key)` : Retrieves the value for the specified key.
 Returns None if the key doesn't exist.

 ## Iterating Through Keys and Values